This article aims to help you apply more useful and worthwhile methods based on strategies that I use.

 Users can select categories of interest to follow, or they can follow other members.
 They can also create their own magazines to save articles to share or to read later.

-Their profile lists their magazines that they have created, and they can find the topics and people they follow by clicking “FOLLOWING” from the top of the home page as shown here.
+Their profile lists their magazines that they have created, and they can find the topics and people they follow by clicking “FOLLOWING” from the top of the home page, as shown here.

 Users can also select “COVER STORIES” from the top of the home page.
 This displays articles that are within the topics they follow.

-Once they click into a category, selected stories are presented which they can flip through just like the pages of a magazine.
+Once they click into a category, selected stories are presented, which they can flip through just like the pages of a magazine.

-Featured Articles and Automatic Tagging to Topics
+Automatic Tagging to Topics and Featuring Articles

 When an article is added to a magazine it is automatically tagged to a topic and featured in that category on the site.
-This helps get views because the article appears in the topic list as people browse what they are following.
+That helps get views because the article appears in the topic list as people browse what they are following.

 Incorrectly Tagged Topics